 Where an employee needs to be notified of a potential exposure to asbestos fibres, this will be carried out in writing.
 This process will be led by the relevant health and safety adviser who has pro-forma information that they will tailor to the specific event.
-In some circumstances it may be appropriate to refer employees to a Occupational Health Adviser, so that the medical issues can be fully discussed and any anxieties allayed.
-Line managers should discuss this option with the health and safety adviser and Human Resources.
+In some circumstances it may be appropriate to refer employees to an Occupational Health Adviser, so that the medical issues can be fully discussed and any anxieties allayed.
+Line managers should discuss this option with the Estates Manager and Human Resources.